P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Project: Complete [the Odin Project JavaScript course](https://www.theodinproject.com/courses/javascript) including all projects (Feel free to skip the Ruby on Rails section.)
 - [ ]  Course: [Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms)
 - [ ]  Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
+- [ ]  Project: Complete any sections of [Algebra I ](https://www.khanacademy.org/math/algebra) you have yet to complete.
 ---

 ## Tier 3 - Add Complexity